nefarius/ViGEm.github.io/docs/projects/HidHide/fixing-a-bricked-system.md

 This guide does NOT apply to those that...

-- If your system is working as normal and you just want to uninstall HidHide
+- have their system working as normal and you just want to uninstall HidHide
     - Just open Windows' Apps and Features menu and search for HidHide's uninstaller there
 - can use their Keyboard and Mouse as normal in Windows
 - _think_ their controller is not working because of HidHide